Facing the Kings

 People will eventually see Cameron Martinez as a vigilante heroine, but it was never she who did those kind acts.
 She can't understand how they could think remarkably high of her when she merely wants to put food on the table.

-Robbing gangs isn't smart, like at all.
+Robbing gangs isn't smart, at all.
 When the Chicago Kings hear of Cam's doings, they get worried and paranoid.
 If one insignificant little girl has the balls to steal from them, what will stop everyone else?

 When Angel Montez, CK enforcer and Leon's best friend gets the command to kill the Vigilante Heroine he has a clear order.
 One he fully intended to follow through with.
 What he didn't plan was being interested in her or that she's the younger sister of the dear friend he lost.
 Now Angel must pick his own destiny instead of following another.